microsoft/AI-Robot-Challenge-Lab/README.md

       return LuisResponse(intent, entity['entity'], entity['type']) if entity else LuisResponse(intent)
       ```
+      > [!ALERT] Check your indentation to avoid python compilation errors.

 ### Run the Bot locally

-Run from a Terminal window:
+Run from a **Terminal** window:
 1. Navigate to `robotics-lab/src/chatbot` in a Terminal window.
 1. Run the following command: `python3.6 talk-to-my-robot.py`.

+  > [!ALERT] Reuse the Terminal when running the bot, if you run more than one bot you'll get an error due port conflicts.

-Alternatively, you can run and debug the bot using Visual Studio Code:
+Alternatively, you can run and debug the bot using **Visual Studio Code**:

 1. Open Visual Studio Code.
 1. Open the `robotics-lab/src/chatbot` folder that you extracted earlier.